 VicRoads assesses and accepts different products based on the US examination standard because they have a similar mix of cars on the road to Australia (from smaller to heavy vehicles).
 The rope heights are designed so that at least one rope will engage the vehicle for a large number of bumper shapes and they are designed at different heights because the barrier is tested with three different ‘worst case’ vehicles:

 - 8T light truck i.e., moving van (see video below)

-The 'cheese cutter' myth is thought to have been spread after an incident in New Zealand where a 21-year-old rider was fatally injured after striking a roadside wire rope safety barrier.
+The 'cheese cutter' myth is thought to have been spread after an incident in New Zealand where a 21-year-old rider was fatally injured after striking a roadside flexible safety barrier.

 News reports at the time suggested the wire rope barriers presented a similar danger to other motorcyclists.
 However, the coroner's report found that speed was a major factor.
 It was calculated the rider was travelling between 148–190 km/h when he left the road, which resulted in an impact speed the equivalent of jumping off a 13-storey building.

 Professor Raphael Grzebieta of Road Safety at the Transport and Road Safety (TARS) Research Unit at University of New South Wales and has done extensive research on wire rope barriers and motorcycle crashes.
 In the coroner's report into the motorcyclists death he is quoted as saying:

 "The term 'cheese cutter' refers to the performance of roadside barriers made of cable wire rope or high tension wire held by posts.
 The idea of the 'cheese cutter' effect is a 'myth.'
 It appears that group of misinformed motorcyclists perceive these types of roadside barriers as a hazard providing less safety than other barrier systems such as concrete or guardrail systems.